 - Multiple change notices may need to be released together (concurrently).
 In this case, a consolidated package of multiple change notices needs to get into the product together.

-We are in process of developing some exciting functionality for change management processes to be able to manage the sequencing and ordering of change in Teamcenter.
+We are in process of developing some exciting functionality for change management processes to be able to manage the sequencing and order of change in Teamcenter.
 What challenges does your organization faces when managing and sequencing changes?